 This is a 3,5 cm long pen-knife (Federmesser) from the Leudal area in South Limburg / NL, an area already introduced during an earlier post (see below).
 The Federmesser complex is part of the Pan-West and Central European Azilian.
-The length is within the normal range of such artifacts from the Leudal area and larger than the average Federmesser in the German Middle Rhine area-at Kettig for example, points are significantly shorter, with an average length of 28mm).
+The length is within the normal range of such artifacts from the Leudal area and larger than the average Federmesser in the German Middle Rhine area—at Kettig for example, the points are significantly shorter, with an average length of 28mm).

 The Azilian has long been considered an abrupt event.
 Recent work shows that the development of this technocomplex was not sudden but occurred progressively.
 Whereas for the Paris Basin this process is comparatively well investigated and commonly termed “Azilianisation” , the passage from the Magdalenian, Creswellian and Hamburgian to the Late Palaeolithic industries in North- Western and Central Europe during the late Azilian remains poorly understood owing to a general lack of stratified and well-dated sites.

 The “Azilianisation” process of cultural change began during the GI-1e/d (end of the Bølling) with the Early Azilian (Bipointe – Phase), not present in the Netherlands or in the German Rhine area.
 This early transformation probably finds its roots at the end of the Magdalenian during the GS-2b-a (Oldest Dryas) or is rooted in Epigravettian traditions transferred via the Rhone valley.
 The finalization of this process is the so-called Late Azilian, lasting from the Allerød until probably the first half of GS-1 (Younger Dryas).